pborreli/AzureDistributionBundle/Resources/docs/01_overview.md

 * Logging to a central server/blob storage.
 * Diagnostics

 Why is this Symfony specific?
-Generic deployment of PHP applications on Azure requires alot more work, because you can't rely on the conventions of the framework.
+Generic deployment of PHP applications on Azure requires a lot more work, because you can't rely on the conventions of the framework.
 This bundle makes the Azure experience very smooth, no details about Azure deployment are necessary to get started.

 Using this kernel is totally optional.
 You can make the necessary modifications yourself to get the application running on Azure by pointing the log and cache directory to `sys_get_temp_dir()`.